 Two weeks ago, I was sitting in church when something unexpected happened.
 A realization hit me so hard I sobbed through closing praise.
 On the verge of starting my first full time job (as a kindergarten teacher) and of leading my first small group at church, I assumed that all my energy and all my thoughts should be devoted to those two things.
 All other relationships, hobbies, and future dreams could be put on the back burner for awhile.

-But instead, God reminded me of one of the last things I would have thought appropriate to contemplate in this particular season: My love of classical music.
+But instead, God reminded me of the last thing I would have thought appropriate to contemplate in this particular season: My love of classical music.

 It keeps coming back at the most random times.

-But while I may turn my back on classical music for 9 months, try to tell myself I can live without it, not consciously think about it for weeks, it always comes crashing back.
-God reminds me that it’s not something I’m meant to forget.
+But while I may turn my back on classical music for 9 months, try to tell myself I can live without it, or not consciously think about it for weeks, it always comes crashing back.
+God reminds me again and again that it’s not something I’m meant to forget.

 Two weeks ago, my pastor preached on Psalm 37:4: